Park Holme

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Park Holme has eight active public transport stops, all of which offer bus services.
-These stops are served by nine different routes that collectively facilitate 820 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents typically residing 244 meters away from the nearest stop.
+Park Holme has eight active public transport stops, all offering bus services.
+These stops are served by nine different routes, collectively facilitating 820 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing 244 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport, used by 84% of residents, while bus usage stands at 7%.
+On average, there are 1.1 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport